Ckines/Aolib/README.md

 ```

 Only the `dist*` targets strip the binary (`strip --strip-all`, using
-`x86_64-w64-mingw32-strip` on Windows).
-That is what brings the DLL down
-to ~2.6 MB; a plain `make all` binary deliberately keeps its debug
+`x86_64-w64-mingw32-strip` on Windows). `make all` binary deliberately keeps
-symbols and is several MB larger.
+its debug symbols and is several MB larger.

 `info` lives at the repo root (`aolib_libretro.info`, single source of
 truth) and is copied into `dist-linux/`/`dist-windows/` by the packaging